Ephemera · Daniel Popper

 II · The storm

 Then it snowed.
-An unforecast storm hit Reno mid-install.
+An unforecast storm hit Reno the night before the opening.
 Within hours, the sculpture was no longer the white fiberglass we had calibrated against — she was a snow-covered figure.
-The original palette, built for clean reflective surface, would have read flat against the new white-on-white.
+The original palette, composed for clean reflective surface, would have read flat against the new white-on-white.

 III · Adapting the pattern